What does it mean when OTTO is "enabled"?

 🧠 How backup works:

-Every fix you deploy (technical, content, schema, etc.) is stored in the OTTO dashboard
+Every fix you deploy (technical, content, schema, etc.) is stored in your project OTTO dashboard (Recommendations)

 This includes both project-level and page-specific deployments